-You are using mobile data suddenly you realize your applications updates are running in the background.
+You are using mobile data suddenly; you realize your application’s updates are running in the background.
 Or you cleverly set it as a Wi-Fi only.
-But you are in your friend’s house you did n’t know you used a lot of data.
-Your friend using limited plan.
-For those who are facing this awkward situation.
-Here we are going to rescue you from Google Play store apps updating itself.
+But you are in your friend’s house; you didn’t know you used much data.
+Your friend is using the limited plan for those facing this awkward situation.
+Here we will rescue you from Google Play store apps updating themselves.

-By default, any app you download from the Google Play store (Android) or iTunes App Store (iPhone/iPad) will automatically update to its latest version whenever it is rolled out by the developer.
-These automatic updates go on without any prior notification popping up on your device notification panel.
+Any app you download from the Google Play Store (Android) or iTunes App Store (iPhone/iPad) will automatically update to its latest version whenever the developer rolls it out.
+These automatic updates go on without prior notification on your device’s panel.
 It runs as a background process, and you may not know when it occurs.
 While this is a good thing as it keeps all your apps up-to-date, so you get to enjoy the new features from the developer, on the other hand, this action causes you to exhaust more data than usual.
-Even, in some cases, some people prefer using older versions of apps instead of the new releases due to specific reasons.
+Even in some cases, some people prefer using older versions of apps instead of the new releases due to specific reasons.

-However, we are going to share the steps to deactivate auto app updates on Android devices.
-The steps are quite similar, and it is not difficult to understand.
+However, we will share the steps to deactivate auto app updates on Android devices.
+The steps are pretty similar, and it is not difficult to understand.
 After this feature is disabled, your app store will prompt you of app updates when they roll out, and you’ll now have to choose whether to or not to update the apps.
 This will, in turn, save you much data which you’ll exhaust on other important internet activities.
-Below are the steps, follow them carefully.
+Below are the steps; follow them carefully.

-How to stop Play Store automatic updates of Android apps
+How to Stop Play Store Android Apps Automatic updates?

-Only the apps you install from the Google Play store will attempt to auto update on Android device.
-An app downloaded from another source won’t update automatically; you have to search for the latest version and download it again.
+Only the apps you install from the Google Play store will attempt to auto-update on your Android devices.
+An app downloaded from another source won’t update automatically; you must search for the latest version and download it again.

-After this, you’ll be notified of app updates, and you will be the one to decide if the app should be updated or not.
+After this, It’ll notify you of app updates, and you will be the one to decide if the app should be updated or not.
 If you don’t want this, you can also disable this notification feature in settings.

-These are the ways to stop auto app updates on the popular mobile operating system.
+These are the ways to stop auto-app updates on the Google Play Store.
 As you can see, they are easy to comprehend.
-This is very important for mobile phone users unless you don’t mind paying more for data and not get the most of it because some automatic processes are eating up a bunch of it.
+But going with the official settings is always a good idea.
+This is very important for mobile phone users unless you don’t mind paying more for data and not getting the most of it because some automatic processes are eating up a bunch of it.